 Session Two - How childhood abuse, trauma and neglect affect development

-By definition, complex trauma begins in childhood and continues over time.
+Abstract: By definition, complex trauma begins in childhood and continues over time.
 In this session, we will explore the outcomes of trauma at different developmental stages of childhood.
 Often, adults seeking therapy will not volunteer that they had a history of childhood abuse, but there are a number of symptoms that indicate a history of childhood trauma, which will be explored.
-The theory of betrayal trauma, as defined by Freyd, and its implications on the experience of trauma in children will be discussed.
+The theory of betrayal trauma, as defined by Freyd, and its implications memory and dissociation will be discussed.
 Time will be given to discuss case material as it relates to the readings.

-30 minutes: Discussion of Reading A – outcomes of childhood trauma
+30 minutes: Discussion of Reading 1 and 2 - outcomes of childhood trauma

-30 minutes: Discussion of Reading B - outcomes of childhood trauma
+30 minutes: Discussion of Reading 3 - indicators of childhood trauma in adult patients

-45 minutes: Discussion of Reading C and D – impact of betrayal on children
+45 minutes: Discussion of Reading 4 - impact of betrayal on memory and amnesia

 - 2.50 APAThe International Society for the Study of Trauma and Dissociation is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The International Society for the Study of Trauma and Dissociation maintains responsibility for this program and its content.